3dcitydb/iur-ade-citydb/README.md

 Unzip the package into the `ade-extensions` folder inside the installation directory of the Importer/Exporter.

 Next, create and register the i-UR ADE relational schema in your 3DCityDB instance.
-The easiest way to do this is to use the ADE Manager Plugin.
+The easiest way to do this is to use the ADE Manager Plugin and the contents of the unzipped release package.
 Follow the steps described in the 3DCityDB online documentation:

 * **[How to register the i-UR ADE schema in your 3DCityDB instance](https://3dcitydb-docs.readthedocs.io/en/latest/impexp/plugins/ade-manager.html#user-interface)**